Yaakov Rotblit: Journalistic career

 Between 1970 and 1973 Rotblit authored a satirical column Sahek Ota (שחק אותה) in a supplement of Haaretz, as well as a column called Galgel Ota (גלגל אותה) in the mid-week edition of that paper.

 In later years he wrote personal columns and articles in the newspapers Hadashot, HaOlam HaZeh, Davar, Maariv, Ha'ir, and others.

 Personal life

 In 1982 he married Orna, who died in 1998 following an illness.
 Rotblit was left with their three children, Alia, Orian, and Adam.
-In 2021 Rotblit with his partner Yulia Rzaev became parents to his youngest dauther Shira Rotblit.
+In 2021 Rotblit with his partner Yulia Rzaev became parents to his youngest daughter Shira Rotblit.

 Rotblit moved to Jerusalem in 1976 after several years of living in various places in Israel and abroad.

 In 2005, Rotblit was elected as chairman of the board at ACUM.